- SCU Home Page

 Europe : Ireland : Cork

 There are many unique academic opportunities and course offerings available at Cork.
-Traditional Irish dance and music, folklore, and literature are available along with offerings in engineering and the sciences.
+Traditional Irish dance and music, folklore, and literature are available along with offerings in business, economics, and environmental science.
+Music is a particular strength at Cork and students with minimal experience are welcome to take courses on traditional Irish music while those with more extensive experience can perform in groups in musical genres as diverse as jazz, African music and Southeast Asian music.